labthings/labthings-fastapi/docs/source/documentation.rst

 OpenAPI
 -------

 `OpenAPI <https://www.openapis.org/>` is a standard way to describe an HTTP interface.
 It lists all of the possible HTTP requests that may be made, along with a description of each one, and a description of the possible responses.
+The OpenAPI document is generated automatically by `fastapi`\ , and may be downloaded at `/openapi.json` or viewed in a web browser at the `/docs` or `/redoc` endpoints of a running LabThings server.
+Both of the web browser views rely on JavaScript libraries that are not currently bundled with LabThings, so an internet connection is required to view them.
+The OpenAPI document is available without an internet connection.

 .. _gen_td: